marijnh/Eloquent-JavaScript/11_async.md

 {{index "send method", error, timeout}}

-As it is, that will just cause the callback given to `send` to never be called, which will probably cause the program to fail without even noticing it.
+As it is, that will just cause the callback given to `send` to never be called, which will probably cause the program to stop without even noticing there is a problem.
 It would be nice if, after a given period of not getting a response, a request would _time out_ and report failure.

 Often, transmission failures are random accidents, like a car's headlight interfering with the light signals, and simply retrying the